SuspiciousLight/roblox-deploy-bot/README.md

    - Copy the token to your `.env` file

 6. **Install CLI tools:**
-   - Install rokit: `cargo install rokit`
+   - Install rbxcloud: `cargo install rbxcloud`
    - Install Lune: `cargo install lune`
-   - Restart the terminal and make sure that both utilities are in the PATH
+   - Restart the terminal and make sure both are in PATH

 ## Configuration